Think counter-intuitively if you want a real shot at winning.

 - Check that accelerating the future will not disrupt your key people’s current work, then plan and act immediately.

-This article originally appeared in the spring 2020 issue of Project journal.
-You can read the latest digital issue of Project, out today, free for APM members.
+This article originally appeared in the spring 2020 issue of Project journal, free for APM members.